MetPX/sarracenia/doc/dd_watch.1.rst

 **[-p|--parts <value>]**

-The user can suggest how to download a file.
+Select how to announce changes to a file.
-By default it suggests to download the entire file.
+The default is to create a single announcment for the entire file.
 In this case, the amqp message header will have an entry parts with value '1,filesize_in_bytes'.

+For large files, when an update occurs, a large amount of the file may be unchanged, so announcing blocks gives the subscriber to option to download only the parts of the file that have changed.
+Also, by announcing parts of the file separately, they can be downloaded in parallel.

-To suggest to download a file in blocksize of 10Mb, the user can specify  *-p i,10M* .  *i*  stands for "inplace" and means to put the part directly into the file.
+To post announcements of a file with a blocksize of 10Mb, the user can specify  *-p i,10M* .  *i*  stands for "inplace" and means write the parts directly into the file.
 * -p p,10M*  suggests the same blocksize but to put the part in a separate filepart.
 If the  *blocksize*  is bigger than the filesize, the program will fall back to the default.